SloshyOsmosis/TechStack-Project/README.md

 In this readme I will note down anything useful that the reader needs to know!

-1. The page editor cant be accessed through the other pages and must be loaded on its own, there is no links to the page editor as this is only a user interface with minimal functionality!
-The page editor can be found via "index.html"
+1. The page editor cant be accessed through the other pages and must be loaded through creating an account.
-    1a. "profile-view.html" is considered the main page.

 2. Images generated in the main page are random.
 I have used the following links to access the api's: